gcanti/fp-ts/docs/modules/Task.ts.md

 run tasks in array sequential and give a task of array

-this function have the same behavior of `A.sequence(T.taskSeq)` but it's stack safe.
+this function has the same behavior of `A.sequence(T.taskSeq)` but it's stack safe.

 > **This function run all task sequentially for parallel use `sequenceArray` **